starsandmanifolds/starsandmanifolds.xyz/src/content/blog/2025-07-12-why-the-force-on-a-body-undergoing-circular-motion-is-centripetal.md

 \end{align*}
 $$

-, i.e. the acceleration vector is proportional to the negative of the position vector. $\square$
+, i.e. the acceleration vector is proportional to the negative of the position vector.